mcpe500/SolFin/docs/02-dev-guide/db-manager.md

 *   The appropriate `IDatabaseManager` implementation will be provided to the service at runtime, depending on the environment (e.g., `SqliteManager` for the client, `PostgresManager` for the backend).
 *   This promotes testability, modularity, and adherence to the Dependency Inversion Principle.

-## Relationship with Backend API
+## Relationship with SolFin Database Service

-The `DatabaseManager` service within the backend API (see Section 4: High-Level Architecture) will be responsible for orchestrating interactions with the chosen backend database (MySQL, PostgreSQL, MongoDB).
+The backend API now uses a Repository Pattern to communicate with the dedicated `solfin_database` service.
+This service handles all database operations through a sharded SQLite cluster with load balancing and read/write separation for learning database scaling concepts.